Dr Lionel Barnett (post-doc)

 David is a Cognitive Neuropsychologist who completed his MSc and PhD at Oxford Brookes University both in the area of Cognitive Neuropsychology.
 During this time his research investigated the functional role of gamma oscillations in visual perception us EEG.
 He also worked at the Experimental Psychology department at Oxford University with Nick Yeung at the ACC lab investigating how we use external signals of success or failure to help us perform more acurrately (2007-2009).

 David's research interests include understanding the neural substrates of face perception, repetition priming and visual hallucinations in age related macular degeneration patients.
 He has also investigated how minute movements of the eyes, called Micro Saccades can affect the brain’s electrical responses and the changes in fluid dynamics of the brain that occur with age.

-My research at the SCCS involves working with Daniel Bor and Nicolas Rothen investigating if it is possible to train normal participants to develop Synaesthetic responses.
+My research at the SCCS investigates the origins of synaesthesia, by trying to to train normal participants to develop Synaesthetic expereinces.
 I am also investigating metacognition by using TMS to disrupt activity in the dorsolateral pre-frontal cortex during the processing of visual stimuli.

 Dr Keisuke Suzuki (post-doc)